 PROVIDING SUPPORT AND GUIDANCE EVERY STEP OF THE WAY

 With Guiding Care’s concierge care management services, we can enhance you and your loved one’s quality of life with personalized solutions tailored to meet your family’s needs.

 Access to valuable resources

 Optimize the care for your loved one

 During a family consultation, the Care Manager helps the family explore future planning needs and community resources that are available.
 One or more individualized sessions will help identify problems and provide guidance.

 ASSESSMENT AND CARE PLAN

-The care manager evaluates current strengths and weaknesses through an examination of the person’s health status, functional abilities, general living situation, cognitive and emotional condition, social resources and utilization of community services.
-The Care Manager develops an individualized care plan based on findings.
+The care manager evaluates current strengths and weaknesses through an examination of the person’s health status, functional abilities, general living situation, cognitive and emotional condition, social resources, and utilization of community services.
+The Care Manager develops an individualized care plan based on their findings.
 Most families choose to engage ongoing care management services to help implement the care plan recommendations and modifying the plan as circumstances change.

 ONGOING CARE MANAGEMENT

 The Care Manager continually assesses the needs of the client and makes recommendations as care needs evolve.
 Additionally, the Care Manager coordinates and monitors various aspects of daily living.
 Care management includes, but is not limited to: